-Emma is a generalist public international lawyer with particular expertise in matters of statehood, self-determination and state responsibility.
-She also has a number of specialist areas of interest including animal law, climate law, environmental law and the law of the sea.
+Emma specialises in public international law with particular expertise in matters of statehood, self-determination and state responsibility.
+Other areas of expertise include climate law, environmental law and the law of the sea.
 She also has a keen interest in the scholarship of teaching and learning.
 Her pedagogic research focuses on artificial intelligence in higher education, authentic assessment practices, engaging students as partners, decolonising the (international law) curriculum and game-based learning.

 Introduction to Public International Law (Module Leader)